PowerShell/DscResources/StyleGuidelines.md

 ### Correct Format for Arrays

 Arrays should be written in the following format.
-Arrays should be written on one line unless they exceed the line character limit.
+If arrays written on a single line tend to be long, please consider using one of the alternative ways of writing the array.
 There should be a single space between each element in the array.
-Hashtables should not be declared inside an array.
+Hashtables should not be declared inside an array, instead declare hashtables outside of the array declaration and reference the hashtable variable in the array.

 **Bad:**